 This includes federal Form 8886, Reportable Transaction Disclosure Statement, and federal Form 114, Report of Foreign Bank and Financial Accounts.
-To file these forms for Wisconsin purposes, check the "yes" box for question 6 on Form 5S, and submit the form with your return.
+To file these forms for Wisconsin purposes, check the "yes" box for question 6 page 4 of Form 5S, and submit the form with your return.